• Skip to primary navigation

 • Mash potatoes roughly.
 Now moong dal and potatoes are ready.

-• To a mixer jar add 1/2 cup coconut, 2 nos garlic, 2 small green chillies, 3 tbsp fried gram dal, 1/2 tsp fennel seeds along with little water.
+• To a mixer jar add 1/2 cup coconut, 2 nos garlic, 2 small green chillies, 3 tablespoon fried gram dal, 1/2 teaspoon fennel seeds along with little water.

 • Grind it to a slightly coarse paste.
 Set aside.

-• In a pot heat 1 tbsp oil – add 1 one inch cinnamon, 2 smallcloves, a small piece stone flower, 1 small bayleaf, 1/2 tsp fennel seeds and few curry leaves.
+• In a pot heat 1 tablespoon oil – add 1 one inch cinnamon, 2 smallcloves, a small piece stone flower, 1 small bayleaf, 1/2 teaspoon fennel seeds and few curry leaves.
 Give a quick saute.

 • Add onion, along with required salt fry until transparent.

-• Add 2 tbsp chopped tomatoes saute until mushy.
+• Add 2 tablespoon chopped tomatoes saute until mushy.

 • Add 2 cups water and let it boil for 2 mins atleast.